-Hope Clark returns for her fifth season at the helm of the Bobcat soccer program.
+Hope Clark returns for her sixth season at the helm of the Bobcat soccer program.
 Clark came to Milledgeville after three seasons as the head coach of the women’s soccer program at Auburn University Montgomery.

 The 2013 Bobcat soccer campaign produced its second straight double digit winning season and a winning overall record.
 GC soccer finished 10-7-3 with a 5-4-2 conference mark, earning the No. 6-seed in the PBC Tournament.
 The Bobcats beat No. 3-seed Armstrong in the first round, and then No. 2-seed Columbus State 2-1 in the semifinals, the program’s first win against CSU.
 The Bobcats then fell during the championship game during a penalty-kick shootout against the No. 1 seed Clayton State.